-Travolta is a household name, with leading roles in hits such as Grease , Pulp Fiction, and Saturday Night Fever.
-Now Travolta tells the world that what he really wants to do is be a James Bond villain.
+John Travolta is a household name, with leading roles in hits such as Grease , Pulp Fiction, and Saturday Night Fever.
+Now, Travolta tells the world that what he really wants to do, be a James Bond villain.

-Travolta currently has a string of tough-guy leading-man roles lined up.
-One of which has him as Mafia boss John Gotti Senior, playing opposite Anthony Hopkins, in upcoming movie Gotti: In the Shadow of my Father.
+Travolta currently has a string of tough-guy leading man roles line up.
+One of which has him as Mafia boss John Gotti Snr, playing opposite Anthony Hopkins, in upcoming movie Gotti: In the Shadow of my Father.
 The 2015 crime drama film will also include Ella Bleu Travolta, John Travolta’s daughter.

-According to The Telegraph, Travolta won’t be able to close the chapter on playing villains until he gets a role as a James Bond baddie.
+According to The Telegraph Travolta won’t be able to close the chapter on playing villains until he gets a role has a James Bond baddie.
 The villain of the next Bond movie is suppose to be going in a totally new direction from villains of the past, and getting the role is a deep desire for Travolta.

 Photo Courtesy of Wikimedia Commons